 7. The adventure will not be theirs alone.

-8. Finally, as we like to say at Grown and Flown, “parenting never ends.”
+8. Finally, as we say at Grown and Flown, “parenting never ends.”

 It certainly doesn’t end after college drop-off.
-Our kids will face lots of real challenges, and yes, even risks, as they navigate their college years.
+Our kids will face many real challenges, and yes, even risks, as they navigate their college years.
 We may have stopped giving directives, but we should not stop giving advice.

 A mountain of research shows that kids manage the risks of alcohol and drugs better when they have attentive, interested parents.
 Yes, this is a tightrope we walk.
 We need to let them know we care, that we have expectations and concerns, and, at the same time, honor their independence.
 It is not an easy dance, but whoever said parenthood was easy.

-So as you make your way home to younger siblings or an empty nest, know that you have raised a wonderful person headed for great things.
-This may be a moment of some sadness, but temper that feeling with enormous pride in your teen and yourself.
+So, as you make your way home to younger siblings or an empty nest, know that you have raised a wonderful person headed for great things.
+This may be a moment of sadness, but temper that feeling with enormous pride in your teen and yourself.

 You Might Also Enjoy: